-Exercise - 1 Basics
+Exercise - 1 Basic

-- a) What is an OS Command, Familiarization of Editors vi, Emacs - b) Using commands like mkdir, ls, cp, mv, cat, pwd, and man - c) C Program to Perform Adding, Subtraction, Multiplication and Division of two numbers From Command line
+- a).
+What is a OS Command, Familiarisation of Editors vi, emacs - b) Using commands like mkdir, ls, cp, mv, cat, pwd, and man - c).
+C Program to Perform Adding, Subtraction, Multiplication and Division of two numbersrom Command line

-Exercise - 2 Basic Math
+Exercise - 2 Basic Maths- Output

-- a) Write a C Program to Simulate 3 Laws at Motion - b) Write a C Program to convert Celsius to Fahrenheit and vice versa a)Write a C Program to Find Whether the Given Year is a Leap Year or not.
+- a) Write a C Program to Simulate 3 Laws at Motion - b) Write a C Program to convert Celsius to Fahrenheit and vice versa